How I tried cross-country skiing.

 "Not only the pads, I should've brought a full-face helmet!"
 My hip and elbow were bruised, but I could move, and I didn't break the skis, nor the poles.
 That could change, though, as I was all over the trail width, and others were incoming.
-The last thing I needed was somebody crashing into me while laying on the ground, so with a loud sigh, I stood up.
+The last thing I wanted was somebody crashing into me while laying on the ground, so with a loud sigh, I stood up.
 When my friend came, it looked like I am just waiting.
 She said that it shouldn't be this steep anymore and that I am doing well.
 "Only if you'd know..."
 I thought and set forth again.
 Fair, it wasn't as steep, and the drainages were no longer like a deer trap.
 But with decreasing elevation, the snow depth got worse, and from time to time, small gravel stones surfaced through the snow on the road.
 "Exactly what I needed, a slalom round!"
 Out of the blue, there was a gravel patch too large for me to avoid.
 "Ah, that will be like skiing on a cheese grater," I was concerned about them poor skis.
 Little did I know that besides engraving a new pattern to the skis' base, the gravel will bring them to an instant full stop.
 My 6'6" body had plenty of momentum, so when the skis came to rest on a dime, I continued in the direction of travel.
 Here we go again.
 Except, I wasn't falling on the snow this time, no. Smashing right down served an intimate encounter with the gravel.
 "Oh, glorious snow, you white airbag, where are you when one needs you?"
 At least I didn't poke my eyes out on those pointy skis' tips, though it was a close call.
 The ground revealed that the meltdown wasn't the reason for the exposed rocky field.
 Instead, it appeared as if someone ploughed it here with their face before me.
 Live and learn, what a sublime sport it is!

 The Equestrian Way (or the slope of doom, as I call it), soon finished, and I reunited with my companion, to whom I confessed that my descent wasn't as graceful as they thought.
 It was still over three km to the car park — long three km, very long.
 At least, it went around a pretty water reservoir, which gave a plaster on my tired and sore state.